ilaksono/rr-challenge/README.md

   - 2021-10-19:
     - The Drag and Drop event handlers not triggering in Safari and FireFox 93
     - onDragLeave handlers is different between

-    TODOS:
-      -
-      - add algorithm for updating/make orders from uploads data